Financial planning tools and services to put you on the path to the future you want

 Since 2008, interest rates have been at historic lows, below 1 percent.
 Traditionally, rates have been much much higher – ranging from 16.39 percent in 1981 to a low of 3.02 percent in 1993.

-The low rates over the last 8 years reflect the Federal Reserve’s desire to bolster the economy.
+The low rates over years reflect the Federal Reserve’s desire to bolster the economy.
 The Federal Reserve is tasked with the mandate to foster: “maximum employment and price stability.”
 Raising and lowering interest rates is one of the key ways they do this.

-Consider the following 6 moves to prepare for rising interest rates, a prosperous 2017 and ever after.
+Consider the following six moves to prepare for rising interest rates.

 You may or may not have noticed, but credit card interest rates have already started creeping upward.
 Credit card interest rates are usually the highest rates you will pay and little increases can cost you big in the long run.
 If you have credit card debt, it is more useful than ever to pay it off as quickly as possible.